 Bonus Depreciation

-Whether you already own a yacht or are considering the purchase of a yacht, it is important to keep in mind some tax considerations that you may be eligible for depending on how you use your yacht.
-Please note that this article is only applicable for US tax paying individuals and entities.
+Whether you already own a yacht or are considering the purchase of a yacht, it is important to consider some tax laws that you may be responsible for, depending on how you use your yacht.
+Please note: This article is only applicable for U.S. tax-paying individuals and entities.

 Does Your Yacht Qualify For Special Tax Treatment?

-In order to take advantage of the changes brought about by the TCJA, the yacht must be used for “legitimate business purposes” and owned by a registered entity (LLC, partnership or corporation).
-This generally means that the yacht needs to be chartered at least 50% of the time it’s in use in order to meet the legitimate business purpose clause.
-If these thresholds are met, then the IRS considers the vessel as “listed” property and a business asset.
+In order to take advantage of the changes brought about by the TCJA, the yacht must be used for “legitimate business purposes” and owned by a registered entity (an LLC, partnership, or corporation).
+This generally means the yacht needs to be chartered at least 50% of the time it’s in use in order to meet the legitimate business purpose clause.
+If these thresholds are met, the IRS considers the vessel as “listed” property and a business asset.

+Bonus Depreciation